 The Community Foundation engages with others to improve the quality of life in the Mahoning Valley.
 This work is accomplished through targeted and purposeful collaborations.
 Below are examples of initiatives the Community Foundation is currently involved in.

-The City of Warren, Warren City Schools, and SMARTS received a grant from the Kennedy Center to implement the Any Given Child program in Warren City Schools.
-The AGC program operates in only 20 select cities across the US and uses the collective impact model to develop and implement a strategy to integrate the arts into all K-8 education.
-CFMV represents philanthropy on the cross-sector collaborative that completed the plan design over the past year.
-We will continue to provide technical assistance for fundraising as the group moves into the implementation phase of the project.
-CFMV will also provide administrative support by holding the funds for AGC Warren.
+Warren City Schools, the City of Warren and Students Motivated by the Arts (SMARTS) received a grant from the Kennedy Center to implement the Any Given Child (AGC) program in Warren City Schools.
+The AGC program operates in only 23 select cities across the US and uses the collective impact model to develop and implement a strategy for integrating the arts into all K-8 education.
+By holding the funds for AGC Warren, CFMV represents philanthropy in the cross-sector collaborative that completed the plan design over the past year.
+The Foundation will continue to provide technical assistance for the group as it moves into the implementation phase of the project.

 Healthy Community Initiative